With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to

-Stephen Harper was leader of the official opposition at the time and coming from oil-rich Alberta, Stephen Harper was not a big fan of Pierre Elliot Trudeau's energy policies and he apparently carried this grudge along to the son.
-Harper almost immediately made it clear that, if it were within his power, he would not make Justin Trudeau's political life a comfortable one.
+Stephen Harper was leader of the official opposition at the time and coming from oil-rich Alberta, he was not a big fan of Pierre Elliot Trudeau's energy policies.
+Harper apparently carried this grudge along to the son.
+He almost immediately made it clear that if it were within his power that he would not make Justin Trudeau's political life a comfortable one.

 Trudeau vs Brazeau Charity Boxing Match: March 31st 2012

 You can't call Canada's 23rd Prime Minister a couch potato.
 Justin's father was very much a fitness buff and he passed this policy on to his children.
 Justin is physically active and a willing participant in a number of sports.
 These include boxing, yoga, water sports, skiing, and snowboarding.
 He is also not one to shy away from the dance floor.